 - Child abuse and neglect background checks

 - High school diploma or equivalent

-Yes, NDAC will provide a staff of your choice to the home if you refer them and they can meet the hiring criteria.
-NDAC will hire an employee that meets all hiring criteria then a parent/guardian will meet the person before setting the permanent schedule with them.
-If personalities don’t match well NDAC will provide a new staff person and services will continue when the parent/guardian is happy with the staffing choice.
+Yes, NDAC will provide a staff member of your choice to the home if you refer them and they can meet the hiring criteria.
+NDAC will hire an employee that meets all hiring criteria, then a parent/guardian will meet the person before setting the permanent schedule with them.
+If personalities don’t match well, NDAC will provide a new staff person and services will continue when the parent/guardian is happy with the staffing choice.